SoftwareHeritage/swh-provenance/rust/README.md

 For each object:

-    Input: SWHID (core SWHID of an artifact found in the user code base)
+- Input: SWHID (core SWHID of an artifact found in the user code base)

-    Output: SWHID or origin URI where input SWHID was found + context information Context information, a subset of:
+- Output: SWHID or origin URI where input SWHID was found + context information, a subset of:
-            snapshot (snp SWHID)
+    - snapshot (snp SWHID)
-            release (rel)
+    - release (rel)
-            revision (rev)
+    - revision (rev)
-            path (filesystem-style path)
+    - path (filesystem-style path)

-    Non-functional requirements:
+- Non-functional requirements:
     - the returned object should be as high as possible; i.e. prefer an Origin (if any), then a Snapshot, then a Release, then a Revision,
     - the returned object should be the best possible answer, if possible;
       the definition of "best answer" being something like:

-          *an* origin in which the oldest revision (in the sense of the revision with the oldest commit date) in which this object has been found.
+      "*an* origin in which the oldest revision (in the sense of the revision with the oldest commit date) in which this object has been found."

-##
 This documents the backend provenance service; it is not meant to be used directly but rather via the Public API; please refer to its [description](https://archive.softwareheritage.org/api/1/) for more